grenade-inspector0/R6-AFK-Bot/README.md

+# R6 AFK Bot
+- What is this?
+    - This is an application for Rainbow Six Siege to farm levels, renown, improve reputation, or remove reputation related penalties.
+- How do I start using this?
+    - Follow the steps outlined in the "Quick Setup" section down below, or to compile it from source follow the "Advanced Setup" section.

 # Quick Setup
 1. Download the most latest release from [here](https://github.com/grenade-inspector0/R6-AFK-Bot/releases "Latest Releases Page").
 2. Move the .exe to it's own folder, you can name it whatever you want, but make sure it's in its own folder.
-3. Edit your in-game **display** settings to be the following:
+3. Edit your in-game **DISPLAY** settings to be the following:
    - Set your resolution to 1920x1080 (See "IMPORTANT" section below)
    - Set your game to windowed mode.
-   - Set your Menu Display Area to 100
+   - Set your "Menu Display Area" setting to 100
 4. Run the compiled .exe, which is called, "R6_AFK_Bot.exe".
+   - **NOTES**:
-   - **NOTE**: You may have to run it twice due to the config being generated on the first run.
+        - You may have to run it twice due to the config being generated on the first run.
+        - When it asks you to select "RainbowSix.exe" you must navigate to your siege install, then select the .exe for Siege, which will be called "RainbowSix.exe".
+This is for the crash detected, which will restart your game if it detects a crash while you're AFK Botting, this prevent sanctions and other things.
 5. While the game is running, press F2 and the R6 AFK Bot should start queueing.
    - **NOTE**: If you press F2 a 2nd time while the R6 AFK Bot is started, it will deactivate the bot and print "Deactivated" to the CMD Prompt Window.